jwhuettl/c-bogosort/README.md

 #### Shuffling

-C has no 'shuffle' function unlike Python, so I will have to write my own.
-The Python `shuffle()` uses the 'Fisher-Yates' algorithm, thus so will we.
+C has no built-in function for shuffling an array unlike Python, which has its own built-in.
+That shuffling function uses the 'Fisher-Yates' algorithm, so I will be implementing the same, which will shuffle the input array in place.

+#### Logging

+As of 1.0, the only logging in down via the command line, i.e. the program should print out the input size it finished, as well as how many attempts it took, and if needed, the amount of times counter would have overflowed the limit of a 32-bit integer.

+In the future, as with my original version, there will be a file-based logging system to make the program easier to run in the background or on other hardware.